-As per the Group's accounting policies, management recognises associates as all entities over which the Group has significant influence but not control, generally accompanying a shareholding of 20% of the voting rights.
+accompanying a shareholding of 20% of the voting rights.
 As the Group is deemed by management to have a similar business model to an investment entity as defined by IFRS 10 - Consolidated Financial Statements, the Group has elected to implement the exemption from applying the equity method in IAS 28 - Investments in Associates and Joint Ventures and recognises its investment in associates at fair value through profit or loss in accordance with IFRS 9 - Financial Instruments.

 We focused our audit efforts on this balance due to its material impact on the financial statements and because the determination of the most appropriate accounting treatment and accounting standard involved a level of judgement applied by management.
-Our approach to addressing the matter involved the following procedures, amongst others:

-- Performed inquiries and evaluated management's accounting policies against the requirements of the applicable accounting standards. - Read and evaluated management's position papers on the determination of the designation of the investments as associated companies. - Independently confirmed shareholdings of related associates with the local securities deposits registry. - Corroborated board and sub-committee membership through inspection of published submissions to the Jamaica Stock Exchange. - Challenged management's assertion that it qualifies for the exemption from equity accounting under IAS 28 by assessing the following: - the nature of the subsidiary's operations; - how the business is managed; - how the performance of the subsidiary is assessed and management of the subsidiary is remunerated; and - whether the underlying information is consistent with the types of entities described by IAS 28 as being eligible for exemption.
+- Independently confirmed shareholdings of related associates with the local securities deposits registry. - Tested board and subcommittee membership through inspection of published submissions to the Jamaica Stock Exchange. - Evaluated management's assertion that it qualifies for the exemption from equity accounting under IAS 28 by assessing the following: - the nature of the subsidiary's operations; - o how the business is managed; - how the performance of the subsidiary is assessed and management of the subsidiary is remunerated; and - whether the underlying information is consistent with the types of entities described by IAS 28 as being eligible for exemption.